-The Machine being fully threaded above and below, and the shuttle-thread drawn up, you are ready to commence sewing.

-Raise the presser-foot K by the presser-lifter L (to the left for heavy work, and to the right for hemming and felling), put the work under, and let the presser-foot K down upon the work.
-Avoid pushing or pulling the goods through while stitching.
+The machine being fully threaded above and below, and the shuttle thread drawn up, you are ready to commence sewing.
+Raise the presser-foot K by the presser-lifter L, put the work under, and let the presser-foot K down upon the work.
+Avoid pushing or pulling the goods through while